 Teaching Associateships in the Linguistics Department are usually awarded only to advanced graduate students whose performance has already been observed.
 However, a limited number of Graduate Research Associateships are available to first-year graduate students.
 A Graduate Asociate receives a monthly stipend and a waiver of tuition and fees.
-In addition, a student who receives a Graduate Associate appointment for two semesters of the academic year automatically receives a tuition and fee waiver for the summer semester of that year (minimum of 4 credit hours).
+In addition, a student who receives a Graduate Associate appointment for Autumn and Spring semesters automatically receives a tuition and fee waiver for the Summer semester of that year (minimum of 4 credit hours).
 Additionally, students are responsible for the COTA bus fee and the recreation fee.
 Health insurance costs vary, as several alternatives are available.
 Graduate Associates are eligible for subsidized insurance offered by the University.
 For details, see the Student Health Insurance website on Graduate Associates.

 Normal duties of a Graduate Teaching Associate (considered to be an appointment of 50% time, or 20 hours per week) consist of teaching one section of Linguistics 2000, a 3000-level course such as 3602, 3603, 3701, 3802, or approximately equivalent time in assisting a faculty member in teaching another course.
 Students should prepare for teaching 2000 and the 3000-level courses by taking Linguistics 6000, a course designed to train instructors in the techniques and materials used to teach introductory linguistics courses, in the Spring and May terms of their first year.
 A student's 2000 teaching performance is evaluated each semester based on classroom observation by a faculty member and the University's Student Evaluation of Teaching forms.
 In addition, GTAs for whom English is not their first language must demonstrate their fluency in spoken English through testing and possibly course work before they will be allowed to assume classroom teaching duties.
 Such students can meet the requirement in one of two ways: (1) Scoring 230 or higher on the Test of Spoken English (TSE), administered by the Educational Testing Service, Princeton, NJ 08541-6157, or (2) Scoring 230 or higher on the SPEAK test administered at Ohio State.
 Those scoring lower than 230 can meet the requirement by taking courses in spoken English.